 Morgan Wack is a recipient of the Summer 2020 Foreign Language and Area Studies (FLAS) Fellowship.
 The award provides undergraduate, graduate, and professional school students with financial support to develop fluency in less commonly taught languages (LCTLs) and expertise in the regions in which these languages are spoken.
-Every year the Center for Global Studies awards between 12-15 fellowships to UW students.
 Click here to learn more.

 I am a doctoral student in the Department of Political Science with a professional background in policy development.
 I study the proliferation of new technologies, violence, and barriers to growth throughout sub-Saharan Africa.
 As a former Princeton in Africa Fellow and policy analyst, I have worked alongside regional governments to design and implement data-driven programs to reduce poverty, barriers to development, and disease burdens.